Neon:PrairieLand

 It's the same old, same old.

-This handwritten letter sums up this whole post and the relationship with my inlaws beautifully.
+This handwritten letter beautifully sums up this whole post and my relationship with my in-laws.
 It is nothing but another toxic tantrum, a vile piece of emotional manipulation that abdicates any real responsibility for the hurt that has been done.
-Shifting the blame, once again, to us as the “unforgiving ones.”
+It shifts the blame, once again, to us as the “unforgiving ones.”
 It's just another veiled dig at how horrible my wife and I are for our unforgiveness.
 That they are constantly subjected to our wrath.
 This cannot be further from the truth.
+It's just more of that playing victim crap.

 She also said, “If you are going to blame someone, blame me.”

-The most heartbreaking thing about this letter is the fact that this was the last coherent thing my Mother-in-law had said to me before she passed away.
+But the most heartbreaking thing about this letter is the fact that this was the last coherent thing my Mother-in-law had said to us before she passed away.
 Defiant and unrepentant to the very end.
 Again no willingness on their part to reconcile.
 Again, we just aren't worth it...

 Yet I'm expected to care deeply about my father-in-law sobbing (which, to a certain level, I do).
 To care about his seemingly over-the-top emotional reaction to us holding him/them accountable for more hurt and abuse; to apologize for finally standing up for ourselves...
 This, unfortunately, leaves a sour taste in my mouth.
 I really have zero emotional capacity left for this manipulative garbage from them.